kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Precision and Recall

-Precision measures correctness of positives.
+Precision measures correctness of positives
-Recall measures coverage of positives.
+Recall measures coverage of positives
 Tradeoffs appear

 > Precision and recall capture different aspects of classifier performance.
 Precision matters when false alarms are costly, recall matters when misses are dangerous - choose metrics aligned with your actual costs.